 Piciformes, Picidae: Yellow-Bellied Sapsucker (Sphyrapicus varius)

-Yellow-bellied sapsuckers are the bird most commonly mentioned when people make fun of bird watchers.
-Perhaps that's because the name sounds so droll.
-Now that I've finally seen one, I'm sorry to report that they don't have bright yellow bellies.
+When people make fun of birders, yellow-bellied sapsuckers are the bird most commonly mentioned.
+Perhaps because the name sounds so droll.
+Now that I've seen one, I'm sorry to report that they don't have bright yellow bellies.
 Instead there's a faint yellow "wash" that can be difficult to see.
 They do consume sap, by drilling holes in a tree's bark and lapping up the sap that oozes out.
 (If bugs get stuck in the sap, so much the better.)
 So they're not terribly unlike humans who "tap" maple trees for the sap, to make into maple syrup.